SynthstromAudible/DelugeFirmware/docs/community_features.md

 #### 4.1.4 - Catch Notes

  - ([#221]) The normal behavior of the Deluge is to try to keep up with 'in progress' notes when instant switching between clips by playing them late.
 However this leads to glitches with drum clips and other percussive sounds.
 Changing this setting to OFF will prevent this behavior and *not* try to keep up with those notes, leading to smoother instant switching between clips.
+	- This feature can be turned ON/OFF in the Runtime Settings (Community Features) Menu (accessed by pressing "SHIFT" + "SELECT").

 ### 4.2 - Clip View - General Features (Instrument and Audio Clips)